 The loop path crosses the road 1.2 miles east of Gough's Cave, just as the highway bends from east-west to north-south.
 Verges on either side have space for about a dozen vehicles, and there are more spaces at short distance east.
 North seems to be the recommended direction to start, and the path here climbs through a patch of woods, passes a fence then turns west, ascending more via a long series of wooden steps, up an often muddy hillside, to the flat, grassy land on the rim, which gives the first good views of the gorge below.
 The adjacent rocky fields are home to a small flock of soay sheep, an agile species that also roams the upper levels of the ravine, as do the goats that were introduced here in the 1970s, to stop the slopes from becoming too overgrown.
 The trail stays fairly level for a few hundred yards, running across bushy terrain, before starting a descent where it is initially shielded from the gorge by a thick band of trees, but comes close again above a tight curve known as Horseshoe Bend.
 A side path descends a little way further, through a gap in a broken stone wall, to a fine viewpoint of the lower end of the canyon, and another spur just beyond leads to the edge of a promontory (Heartleaf Bluff) for more grand views.
 The main trail moves slightly north and descends more steeply down a thickly wooded valley, its floor covered by rocks and roots, before entering a grassy area and meeting Cufic Lane, a side street off the B3135, at the edge of the village.

 The southern section of the cliff top walk is not signposted from the village; it is reached by The Lippatt and Lynch Lane, two residential streets.
 The path starts off the latter road, rising through woodland and emerging to a clearing at the foot of the lookout tower, a metal structure dating from 1936, replacing an earlier wooden tower built by Roland Pavey, a local explorer.
 The viewing area on top is accessed by 48 steps.
 Just beyond is an unsigned junction with the path up from Gough's Cave (Jacob's Ladder), which is one of the features only open to purchasers of the gorge ticket.
 The trail continues ascending over the next half mile, mostly shielded from the gorge by trees, until the land opens out and several lesser paths loop past viewpoints on top of the cliffs, including four promontories named High Rock, Wind Rock, and (the two) Pinnacles, soon after which is the highpoint, 830 feet.
-The final section of the route, after bearing left at a junction, descends slightly whilst running alongside a wooded area, and drops down more steeply through the trees, back to the south side of the B3135.
+The final section of the route, after bearing left at a junction, descends slightly whilst running alongside a wooded area, and drops down more steeply through the trees, back to the Black Rock parking area, on the south side of the B3135.